Smile-SA/hots/doc/source/introduction.rst

 Usage example
 =============

-For the moment, :term:`hots` is an evaluation of a methodology, then it does not work with a *real* environment, but with a dataset of historical resource usage data.
-In order to simulate the method, we split the dataset in two, based on the time :
+:term:`hots` has been developped using historical data (`.CSV` files) and can be run alone in this case.
+A streaming platform (`Kafka`) has been added to have streaming data incoming (from historical data or from real environment).
+But in order to be used with a rela environment, it has to be linked to a connector, that can send the data to Kafka, and retrieve the moving container messages (and apply these moves).
+The whole dataset (historical or real-time) has two period, based on time:

 - the first part is used to have the first timeseries, on which we perform the clustering
-- the second part is used to *simulate* the *streaming* process, in which we retrieve data, incrementing timestamp, and perform the evaluation described above.
+- the second part is used for the *streaming* process, in which we retrieve data, incremente timestamp, and perform the evaluation described above.

 A precise run description is given in section :ref:`process`.